agarrharr/awesome-static-website-services/readme.md

 - [IronWorkers](https://www.iron.io/platform/ironworker/) - by Iron.io - Run code in a multilanguage containerized environment with unlimited scale and simple pricing
 - [IronFunctions](http://open.iron.io/) - by Iron.io - IronFunctions is an open source serverless computing platform for any cloud - private, public, or hybrid.
 - [OpenWhisk by IBM](https://console.ng.bluemix.net/openwhisk/) - part of their BlueMix hosting platform, and open source, ties into their Watson AI ecosystem nicely
+- [StackPath EdgeEngine](https://www.stackpath.com/products/edgeengine/) - Write functions as a service in the language of your choice and deploy them to a global network of data centers.
+All the networking, including intelligent routing and load balancing, is managed by StackPath over a private backbone.
 - [Zeit Now](https://zeit.co/now#features) - Zeit Now lets people write functions as a service in their language of choice and deploy as part of a monorepo.

 ## Community